ֱ

 Prior to his appointment at California State Polytechnic University, Dr. Badua earned his Doctor of Musical Arts in Wind Conducting degree from the University of Georgia where he studied with Dr. John P. Lynch.
 While at UGA, Rickey was the recipient of the Director’s Excellence award and the Outstanding Graduate Teaching Assistant award.
 Dr. Badua earned his Bachelor of Music in Music Education degree from the University of Puget Sound and received an honorary fellowship to then complete his Master of Arts in Teaching degree as a conducting student of Dr. Robert Taylor.

-Rickey was born on the island of Oʻahu, Hawaiʻi, and travels home to visit family and body surf the waves as often as possible.
-When not traversing the globe making music, he resides in Pasadena, CA. You can find him on quiet evenings at home creating delicious meals in his collection of cast iron cookware.
+Rickey was born on the island of Oʻahu, Hawaii, and travels home to visit family and body surf the waves as often as possible.
+When not traversing the globe making music, he resides in Pasadena, California.
+You can find him on quiet evenings at home creating delicious meals in his collection of cast iron cookware.